 Providers most and least affected by COVID-19

 Interestingly, 42% of mental health providers anticipate being back to normal in May while only 19% of physical, speech, and occupational therapists feel the same way.
-This speaks to the ability of providers using telemedicine to adapt more effectively to the new reality of COVID-19.
+This speaks to the ability of providers using telehealth to adapt more effectively to the new reality of COVID-19.

 In general, however, there is no consensus on when practices anticipate normal patient volumes will return.
 Roughly 33% of respondents say they expect patient volumes to recover in May while another 30% say it will not happen until the end of June with an equal percentage feeling that decreased volumes will continue well beyond that timeframe.

 Recovery timeline remains unclear

 This uncertainty could be driven largely by looming unanswered questions about the availability of widespread testing and whether (and when) a vaccine will be deployed.
 In the meantime, practices continue to furlough employees, reduce staff hours, and cut expenses where possible.